Resolution on Certain Questions in the History of Our Party since the Founding of the People's Republic of China: Content

 The Resolution praises the "sixty years of glorious struggle" since the CCP was founded in 1921.
 The Resolution begins by reviewing the history of the PRC.
 It describes Mao as first among equals in the development of Mao Zedong Thought before 1949 and deeming Mao Zedong Thought as successful in establishing national independence, transforming China's social classes, the development of economic self-sufficiency, the expansion of education and health care, and China's leadership role in the Third World.

 The Resolution describes setbacks during the period 1957 to 1964 (although it generally affirms this period) and major mistakes beginning in 1965.
+It states that the 1957 Anti-Rightist Campaign was "correct" and "necessary" but "too broad" in its scope, resulting in many intellectuals and others being "unjustifiably" attacked.

 It attributes Mao's errors to individualist tendencies which arose when he departed from the collective view of the leadership and traces these errors to the beginning of the Great Leap Forward.
 The Resolution states that Mao's errors are not solely his fault, but are also attributable to Jiang Qing, Kang Sheng, and Lin Biao.
 It describes these others as careerists who took advantage of, and exacerbated, Mao's errors, leading to the Cultural Revolution.
 The Resolution critiqued Mao for developing a cult of personality in his later years and for undermining the principles of democratic centralism.

 The Resolution repudiates the persecution of intellectuals and the attacks on the CCP apparatus during the Cultural Revolution and states that the errors of the Cultural Revolution will be overturned.
 Regarding the Cultural Revolution, the Resolution states, "Chief responsibility for the grave left error of the Cultural Revolution, an error comprehensive in magnitude and protracted in duration, does indeed lie with Comrade Mao Zedong."
 It says Mao "initiated and led" the Cultural Revolution, but that Lin Biao and the Gang of Four had "committed many crimes".
 It criticizes the Cultural Revolution as ten years of turmoil.
 The Resolution formally rehabilitated Liu Shaoqi and Deng Xiaoping, among others.